innobright/help.innobright.com/src/usage/altus-studio/configuration-files.rst

 Configuration Files
 ===================

-Altus can be run using the command-line denoiser (CLD) along with passing arguments.
-An alternative to passing all the arguments on the command line is to use a configuration file, or config file for short.
-Config files are similar to Command line argument but are saved to disk and referenced in the command line as a singular argument.
+Altus Studio can import configuration files, or config file for short.
 Altus supports config files that define a the input images, filter settings and output options.
-Using config files is the recommended way to use Altus.

 Specify Input Images